fmml2021/fmml2021/README.md

-This is a repository containing information meant for students.
+This is a repository containing information meant for participants of FMML-2021.